ibm-cloud-docs/EventStreams/eventstreams145.md

 There are a number of options you have for selecting endpoints on your Enterprise cluster.

-1. Do not use {{site.data.keyword.Bluemix_notm}} service endpoints - Endpoints are accessible on public internet
+1. Do not use {{site.data.keyword.Bluemix_notm}} service endpoints - Endpoints are accessible on public Internet.

-2. Use {{site.data.keyword.Bluemix_notm}} service endpoints to enable private endpoints and disable public endpoints - Endpoints are not visible on publc internet
+2. Use {{site.data.keyword.Bluemix_notm}} service endpoints to enable private endpoints and disable public endpoints - Endpoints are not visible on public Internet.

 3. Use {{site.data.keyword.Bluemix_notm}} service endpoints to enable both private endpoints and public endpoints.

 You can select your endpoints at provision time through the {{site.data.keyword.messagehub}} catalog provisioning page.
 Use the Service Endpoints menu pull down to select either "Public" (default), "Private" or "Public and Private".

-Alternatively, if you wish to use the CLI to provision an {{site.data.keyword.messagehub}} service then you would use the following commands
+Alternatively, if you want to use the CLI to provision an {{site.data.keyword.messagehub}} service, use the following commands:

-To enable public endpoints (this is the default) -
+To enable public endpoints (this is the default):

 ```
 ibmcloud resource service-instance-create <instance-name> <plan-name> <region> --service-endpoints public
 ```
   {: codeblock}

-To enable private only endpoints -
+To enable private only endpoints:
 ```
 ibmcloud resource service-instance-create <instance-name> <plan-name> <region> --service-endpoints private
 ```
 {: codeblock}

-To enable both private and public endpoints -
+To enable both, private and public endpoints:

 ```
 ibmcloud resource service-instance-create <instance-name> <plan-name> <region> --service-endpoints public-and-private